Farhansaiyed315/30-days-javascript/Readme.md

 Welcome to my 30-day JavaScript learning challenge!
 This repo contains small projects and exercises I built learn core JavaScript concepts from basics to real DOM interaction.
+ Learn by Doing 💻⚡
+This course is made for people who struggle with consistency.
+Each folder contains small, focused exercises to keep you going daily.

   📚 Topics Covered
  ✅ Variables, Data Types